towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 11 - Put Mewtwo at the top of your party in the post-game.
 How will Mr. Fuji react?
 12 - Bill's secret garden?
 He'll never tell!
 Could showing him a new species pokemon persuade him?
 13 - Search all over the Kanto overworld to find a secret cave room, or else you'll never get a mist stone.
+14 - Want your #1 Dragonite to fly?
+Maybe Lance can help you.

 **Gameshark Codes**
 Here are some freshly-baked cheat codes unique to Shin Pokemon.